danionescu0/docker-flask-mongodb-example/README.md

 ## Run the microservice
 Before running check that the ports are available and free on your machine!

-On linux run the following command and check the output, if the ports 80 to 85, 1883 and 27017 are not available please change the ports accordingly in the code.
+On linux run the following command and check the output, if the ports 80 to 85, 1883 and 27017 are not available please change the ports accordingly in docker-compose.yaml
 ````
 netstat -nltp
 ````